ydhamija96/argument/README.md

     }
 ]
 ```
+### Output
-**Output** of this program is a single page web application which will do the following:
+The output of this program is a single page web application which will do the following:
 - Present the first proposition, along with its choices.
 - Allow the user to select a choice.
 - Display the results chosen by other users (including the response chosen).